Set up Cloud Discovery

 Snapshot reports - Provides ad-hoc visibility on a set on traffic logs you manually upload from your firewalls and proxies.

-Continuous reports - Analyze all logs that are forwarded from your network using Cloud App Security.
+Continuous reports - Analyze all logs that are forwarded from your network using Defender for Cloud Apps.
 They provide improved visibility over all data, and automatically identify anomalous use using either the Machine Learning anomaly detection engine or by using custom policies that you define.
 These reports can be created by connecting in the following ways:

-- Microsoft Defender for Endpoint integration: Cloud App Security integrates with Defender for Endpoint natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.
+- Microsoft Defender for Endpoint integration: Defender for Cloud Apps integrates with Defender for Endpoint natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.

 - Log collector: Log collectors enable you to easily automate log upload from your network.
 The log collector runs on your network and receives logs over Syslog or FTP.

-- Secure Web Gateway (SWG): If you work with both Cloud App Security and one of the following SWGs, you can integrate the products to enhance your security Cloud Discovery experience.
-Together, Cloud App Security and SWGs provide seamless deployment of Cloud Discovery, automatic blocking of unsanctioned apps, and risk assessment directly in the SWG's portal.
+- Secure Web Gateway (SWG): If you work with both Defender for Cloud Apps and one of the following SWGs, you can integrate the products to enhance your security Cloud Discovery experience.
+Together, Defender for Cloud Apps and SWGs provide seamless deployment of Cloud Discovery, automatic blocking of unsanctioned apps, and risk assessment directly in the SWG's portal.

-Cloud Discovery API – Use Cloud App Security's Cloud Discovery API to automate traffic log upload and get automated Cloud Discovery report and risk assessment.
+Cloud Discovery API – Use the Defender for Cloud Apps Cloud Discovery API to automate traffic log upload and get automated Cloud Discovery report and risk assessment.
 You can also use the API to generate block scripts and streamline app controls directly to your network appliance.